publiccodenet/about/activities/codebase-stewardship-assesment/open-assessment.md

 ---
 type: Guide
 explains: how we do assessments in the open
+redirect_from:
+    - activities/codebase-stewardship/open-assessment
 ---

 # How we do assessments in the open

-This guide is intended to help codebase stewards start assessment on a codebase that has entered the assess phase (see [the lifecycle](lifecycle.md)).
+This guide is intended to help codebase stewards start assessment on a codebase that has entered the assess phase (see [the lifecycle](../codebase-stewardship/lifecycle.md)).

 ## Principles